codeOfTheFuture/node-db-challenge/README.md

 1. What do we need in order to have a _many to many_ relationship between two tables.

+- A middle table that has multiple foreign keys.

 ## Project Set Up

 Follow these steps for starting your project.